 If you’re ready to dive into watercolors, there are several options that I recommend, so feel free to pick the best one for you.

 Pans are perfect for beginners because all one has to do is pop the top and paint.
 The best deal by far is Da Vinci’s Travel Palette ($56; free shipping) which is filled with 12 fantastic colors of artist-grade paint.
 The included colors are perfect for beginners or seasoned painters and should work for nearly any painting need.
 The pans are large and generous, which is good for brushes and your pocketbook.

-If you prefer to spend less, I recommend Winsor & Newton’s Cotman Pocket set or Sennelier's Aquarelle set.
-These are student-grade paints so they won't be as vibrant as professional paints.
-Also, the pans are small and the color selection can be rather limited.
-However, these palettes are very affordable, portable, and a fine place to begin.
-(Note that half pans are nearly impossible to use with large brushes, so you may want to hold off on that 1-inch flat.)
+If you prefer to spend less, I recommend Winsor & Newton’s Cotman Pocket set.
+These are student-grade watercolors so they won't perform as well as professional paints.
+Also, the pans are small and the color selection is more limited.
+However, this palette is very affordable, portable, and a fine place to begin.
+(Pro tip: Half pans are nearly impossible to use with large brushes, so you may want to hold off on that 1-inch flat.)